 Tali: Yet another fan-favourite, Tali is a young quarian: her species is humanoid (except for their strangely shaped legs, hands and feet) and very tech-savvy.
 Unfortunately, they had the bad idea of creating the geth, robots who eventually gained self-awareness and massacred 99% of the quarian population when they tried shutting them down.
 Since A.Is are illegal, the remaining quarians were banned from Council space and now wander the galaxy as pariahs on board of the Migrant Fleet.
 Tali is on her Pilgrimage, a rite of passage that entails bringing something useful back to the Fleet.
 Due to the ecology of their native planet, all quarians have weak immune systems and must wear full-body enviro-suits, so all you ever see of Tali’s face are a pair of bioluminescent eyes and the outline of a nose behind her visor.
 While out gathering information about geth, she finds a recording of Saren discussing his plans with his sidekick, Matriarch Benezia.
 Realising the implications of this intel, she tries selling it to the Shadow Broker through Fist in exchange for protection, but since Fist is working for Saren, he tries to kill her.
 Shepard helps her out, and she shares her info with the Council out of gratitude.
 This kickstarts Shepard’s mission, and Tali decides to tag along to stop Saren, putting her Pilgrimage on hold.
 However, Shepard may later allow her to copy a geth recording to bring back to the Fleet.
 Tali is intelligent, enthusiastic and very supportive of her people.
 She admires Shepard (becoming a romance option for MaleSheps in ME2), and loves all things mechanical.
 She starts off on a bad foot with Garrus, but that eventually dissipates.
 Tali’s class is Quarian Machinist, the equivalent of an Engineer, with the added perk of being able to use a shotgun.
 She has a full array of tech skills and strong shields to compensate for how rare and light quarian armour is.
 Needless to say, she’s very handy against geth.

 Liara: If the concept of ‘space-babe’ means anything to you, then you’ve got Liara (and most of her species) pegged.
 Some say that she’s a twist on the concept, but I’m still waiting to see where the twist is.
 She’s an asari: her species is the most advanced in Council space and looks like blue humanoid women with tentacle-like cartilage on their heads.
 They have a 1,000-year lifespan, are mono-gendered and can reproduce via a form of parthenogenesis with any other species and any gender, the resulting children always being asari (*cough* parasites *cough*).
 Liara is a young, blue-eyed and baby-faced prothean specialist, and, unlike all other asari except her mother, has drawn-on eyebrows; probably a designer’s choice to make her look even more human (which makes no sense story-wise, as she has very little experience with humans when you first meet her).
 She also happens to be Matriarch Benezia’s daughter, and Shepard is prompted to look for her after discovering the recording of Saren talking to her mother.
 S/he finds Liara at a prothean dig site, trapped and assailed by geth.
 After being rescued, she joins the team, concerned by Saren’s threat and her mother’s involvement.
 The Commander also intrigues her on more than one level, and she will express her attraction independently of Shepard’s gender.
-Unless you recruit her last, in which case, the romance won’t have time to develop.
+Unless you save her recruitment mission for last, in which case, the romance won’t have time to develop.
 Apart from that, she’s reclusive and socially awkward, and keeps the rest of the team at arm’s length.
 I also find her VA’s delivery (same as Lightning from Final Fantasy XIII) particularly wooden.
 Liara’s class is Asari Scientist, the equivalent of an Adept, albeit with one tech skill to her name.
 She has no weapon skills (so pistols are your safest bet, since they’re the most accurate) and can only wear human models of light armour, but biotics rock this game, so she’s more useful than Ashley.
 Still, I can’t stand her, so I also usually have her warming the bench.